Taiwanese indigenous peoples: Current forms of assimilation

 Many of these forms of assimilation are still at work today.
 For example, when a central authority nationalizes one language, that attaches economic and social advantages to the prestige language.
 As generations pass, use of the indigenous language often fades or disappears, and linguistic and cultural identity recede as well.
 However, some groups are seeking to revive their indigenous identities.
 One important political aspect of this pursuit is petitioning the government for official recognition as a separate and distinct ethnic group.

-The complexity and scope of aboriginal assimilation and acculturation on Taiwan has led to three general narratives of Taiwanese ethnic change.
-The oldest holds that Han migration from Fujian and Guangdong in the 17th century pushed the Plains Aborigines into the mountains, where they became the Highland peoples of today.
-A more recent view asserts that through widespread intermarriage between Han and aborigines between the 17th and 19th centuries, the aborigines were completely Sinicized.
-Finally, modern ethnographical and anthropological studies have shown a pattern of cultural shift mutually experienced by both Han and Plains Aborigines, resulting in a hybrid culture.
+The complexity and scope of indigenous assimilation and acculturation on Taiwan has led to three general narratives of Taiwanese ethnic change.
+The oldest holds that Han migration from Fujian and Guangdong in the 17th century pushed the Plains indigenous peoples into the mountains, where they became the Highland peoples of today.
+A more recent view asserts that through widespread intermarriage between Han and indigenous between the 17th and 19th centuries, the indigenous were completely Sinicized.
+Finally, modern ethnographical and anthropological studies have shown a pattern of cultural shift mutually experienced by both Han and Plains indigenous, resulting in a hybrid culture.
 Today people who comprise Taiwan's ethnic Han demonstrate major cultural differences from Han elsewhere.

-Within the Taiwanese Han Hoklo community itself, differences in culture indicate the degree to which mixture with indigenes took place, with most Hoklo Han in Northern Taiwan having almost no Aboriginal admixture, which is limited to Hoklo Han in Southern Taiwan.
-Indigenous peoples of the plains who were mixed and assimilated into the Hoklo Han population at different stages were differentiated by the historian Melissa J. Brown between "short-route" and "long-route".
-Assimilation of Han Taiwanese to indigenous cultural traditions and rituals have also taken place.